jurajvitalis/isi-classification/README.md

 `find_params.py`

-- Finds the best-performing parameters for the classifier found in `find_clf.py`
+- Finds the best-performing parameters for the classifier found in `find_clf.py` using GridSearchCV

 `predict_eval.py`